mpsilfve/pcfp-data/README.md

 tried  PAST                      tried   PAST
 ```

-These data sets were used in the experiments for the paper
+These datasets were used in the experiments for the paper

 Miikka Silfverberg and Mans Hulden. *An Encoder-Decoder Approach to the Paradigm Cell Filling Problem*.
 EMNLP 2018.

 ### Training and test data

-The directory `data` contains inflection tables for eight different languages: Finnish, French, Georgian, German, Latin,
+The directory `data` contains inflection tables for eight languages: Finnish, French, Georgian, German, Latin,
 Latvian, Spanish and Turkish.
 These were created based on the [Unimorph](http://unimorph.org/) data sets for each language.
 Originally, the inflection tables have been crawled from Wiktionary.